mateuszwyszynski/PoseNDF/README.md

  Examples of such files can be found in the training data.
  If no file is provided, joint values for each pose are initialized randomly.
  - `--out-dir`: where the poses generated during projection steps should be saved
+ - `--render`: whether to render the initial random poses and the projected poses.
+ If the flag is missing nothing is rendered.
+ - `--save-projections-steps`: whether to save an `.npz` file with poses obtained in each step of the projection algorithm.
+ If the flag is missing nothing is saved.

 ### Pose interpolation
     python -m experiments.interpolation --config={} --ckpt_path={} --pose_file={}